Admissions Policy and Frequently Asked Questions

 Our partner schools currently include: Carrington, de Stafford, Merstham Park, Oakwood, Reigate, The Beacon School and The Priory School (Dorking).

-A3: Ideally yes.
+A3: Yes.
 Applications should be received before 1 November and will then be considered against the College’s Admissions Policy.
 Any application received after 1 November will automatically be placed on the College’s waiting list.
 Some people on the waiting list will be invited for interview, depending on the number of applications received.

 A4: Choices Day is an extremely important day and it is a requirement that all prospective Lower Sixth students attend.